docs-dibris/docs-dibris.github.io/workshop22.md

-layout: page
-title: "3rd Computer Science Workshop - June 2022"
+Page of the 3rd Computer Science Workshop - June 2022
-permalink: /workshop22